rails/rails/guides/source/configuring.md

 #### Configuring an SQLite3 Database

 Rails comes with built-in support for [SQLite3](https://www.sqlite.org), which is a lightweight serverless database application.
 While Rails better configures SQLite for production workloads, a busy production environment may overload SQLite.
-Rails defaults to using an SQLite database when creating a new project, but you can always change it later.
+Rails defaults to using an SQLite database when creating a new project because it is a zero configuration database that just works, but you can always change it later.

 Here's the section of the default configuration file (`config/database.yml`) with connection information for the development environment: